-r/git is a subreddit with 115k members.
-The most common kinds of discussions are solution requests and advice requests, and the community frequently discusses git, tool, github, looking, and ai, and they frequently recommend/review git gui.
+r/git is a subreddit with 118k members.
+The most common kinds of discussions are self-promotion and advice requests, and the community frequently discusses git, looking, tool, github, and annoying, and they frequently recommend/review git gui.

 Popular Themes in r/git